(Note: Updated on 10 October, 2017)

 It is gut-wrenchingly tragic that it needs repeating in Twenty-First Century Australia that pedophilia, incest, and rape bear no resemblance to any sort of love, same sex or otherwise.

 The numbers of Australians who have left the church are now vertiginous.
 Unfortunately, like many in a darkened hole, church leaders keep on digging.
 Like failing tyrants they imagine that stricter rule might turn the tide again.
 And yet, almost miraculously, despite the exodus of Christians from Australian pews, many have remained.
-I attend a congregation where most, quite possibly the majority of, Christians are likely to vote YES in the SSM postal vote.
-Others will search their conscience and vote, NO. Their reasons may vary, and I will remember Martin Luther King, Jr’s reminder that loving someone and disliking their point of view need not be mutually exclusive.
+I attend a congregation where many, possibly most, Christians are likely to vote YES in the SSM postal vote.
+Others will search their conscience and vote, NO. Their reasons may vary, and I will try to remember Martin Luther King, Jr’s reminder that loving someone and disliking their point of view need not be mutually exclusive.
 Nevertheless, evidence suggests that the trend towards inclusive Christian attitudes towards SSM is growing, with a recent Galaxy Poll suggesting some 54% of Australian Christians support marriage equality.

 As St Paul wrote to Corinth, “Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
 In the face of violence and exclusion, we have seen first-hand the love and truth and perseverance of our LGBTIQ+ brothers and sisters.
 They have persevered in love, as generations before them preserved, not only to be seen, but to be recognized as equals before the law.
 Not to be tolerated, but to be loved and be defended.
 As Paul taught the church in Galatia, “there is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
 If Paul had lived to know the LGBTIQ+ community, as we know it today, I have faith that they too would be included in his words.
 For others who remain uncertain how to vote, recall that the conversion of Saul of Tarsus from persecutor of Christians to the author of such words of Christian love reveals a man unafraid to change his mind.
 Afraid perhaps, but brave enough to dare.
 LGBTIQ+ Australians love their partners, their children, their families, and communities as well as the rest of us.
 Perhaps better.
 For such families have had to fight for every inch of recognition of that love.
 I am proud to attend a church that seeks to redress the failures of the church’s past, and “welcomes all people regardless of age, race, sexual orientation, or religion.”

-Last Sunday morning, as the rector drew attention to the words of Anglican Archbishop Glenn Davies exhorting us to vote NO in the Same-Sex Marriage postal plebiscite, he also drew attention to the words of Professor Gary Bouma, Emeritus Professor of Sociology at Monash University, and Associate Priest at St. John’s Anglican Church, East Malvern, Victoria.
+As our Rector, the Reverend Andrew Sempell, drew attention to the words of Anglican Archbishop Glenn Davies exhorting us to vote NO in the Same-Sex Marriage postal plebiscite, he also drew attention to the words of Professor Gary Bouma, Emeritus Professor of Sociology at Monash University, and Associate Priest at St. John’s Anglican Church, East Malvern, Victoria.
 As Professor Bouma wrote for ABC Religion and Ethics, “my heart aches for those who are told their committed relationships are not worthy of marriage, that their loving is inferior, and that their being is evil.
 My compassion for those excluded moves me to vote ‘yes.’”
-I too will be voting YES without hesitation.
+Alongside many other Anglicans in Sydney and around the country, I too am voting YES without hesitation.

 For the love of God is broader